NVDA Coach

 • Instructor-extensible.
 All lessons are plain JSON files.
 Add a new file to the lessons folder to create custom lesson sets for your students or organization.

 Starts with an orientation to the three categories of keyboard commands — Windows commands, program commands, and screen reader commands — so learners understand who controls what before they touch a single shortcut.
-Then covers the essential commands every beginner needs: the NVDA modifier key, reading the title bar and time, silencing speech, identifying current focus, Tab navigation, activating buttons and checkboxes, reading the current line, Input Help mode, opening the user guide, physical keyboard orientation, and switching windows with Alt+Tab.
+Then covers the essential commands every beginner needs: the NVDA modifier key, reading the title bar and time, silencing speech, identifying current focus, Tab navigation, activating buttons and checkboxes, reading the current line, Input Help mode, opening the user guide, physical keyboard orientation, switching windows with Alt+Tab, and checking battery status (NVDA+Shift+B).
 Several lessons include a live accessible practice form alongside the Coach window.

 Chapter 2: Your Keyboard — 3 lessons